ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 provide feedback about specific requests.
 For example, a gateway could respond differently to requests it cannot decapsulate, as mentioned in {{errors}}.
-A relay that acts on this feedback could - either inadvertently or by design - lead to client deanonymization.
+A relay that acts on this feedback could - either inadvertently or by design - lead to Client deanonymization.

 ### Denial of Service {#dos}